2016 census: Canada’s seniors outnumber its children for first time in history

 The difference in the share of seniors in Atlantic Canada and in Alberta – the province with the youngest population – is the largest since Confederation, Statscan said.

 The cities with the greatest share of children aged 14 and younger are in Lethbridge, Alta., Saskatoon, Calgary and Regina.
-The cities with the oldest populations are in Trois-Rivieres, Que., Peterborough, Ont., St. Catharines-Niagara, Ont., and Kelowna, B.C.
+The cities with the oldest populations are in Trois-Rivières, Que., Peterborough, Ont., St. Catharines-Niagara, Ont., and Kelowna, B.C.

 British Columbia is increasingly becoming a retirement destination.
 Seven of the top 10 municipalities with the largest share of people over the age of 85 are in B.C.
 Four of those are on Vancouver Island, “a region well known for attracting many seniors, partly because of its climate,” the agency said.